 Health premium contributions will be taken from your pension check.
 If required monthly contributions are greater than the total amount of your pension check, you must contact HSS to make payment arrangements.
-Premium contribution rates are subject to change every Open Enrollment.
+Premium contribution rates may change every plan year.